rlrichards/github-practice/README.md

 I'm writing this on the internet!!!

-Hopefully this doesn't create a conflict....

 This is the testing branch!!!

-THIS IS TO CREATE A CONFLICT
+I REALL HOPE THIS DOESN'T CREATE A CONFLICT....